Talent-Catalog/talentcatalog/docs/v210/visa_eligibility_details.md

 # Section 2 - Job Specific Assessment Questions

 The second section of the visa eligibility check collects data that will change depending on the particular job opportunity.
-Data collected are job specific, such as relevant experience for the role, the job's location, candidate's interest in the role etc. When adding a job to the visa eligibility check the candidate's job opportunities appear as selections.
+Data collected is job specific, such as relevant candidate experience for the role and candidate's interest in the role etc. When adding a job to the candidate's visa eligibility check it is automated to only show the candidate's job opportunities as selections to streamline the process and connect the associated job's details to the visa check.

 <div class="card-image-container">
   <img src="./../assets/images/v210/CanadaVisaCheckSectionTwo.png" alt="Enhanced Other Languages Search" class="card-image">